 From the floor down, a Flush-Vault™ is the same as a vault toilet.
 However, with Flush-Vaults™ the toilet riser is replaced with a flush toilet.
 If a public water supply is not available, a water storage tank is installed in a mechanical room.
 A hand wash sink is typically installed, something you won’t find in a vault toilet.
 The result is a vault toilet system that the public recognizes as a flush restroom without the unpleasant odors or visuals.

-This method is made practical by using toilets designed to use very little water (typically about 1 quart per flush).
+This method is made practical by using toilets designed to use very little water (typically about one half-gallon per flush).
 The capacities of the water tanks vary from 2,500 to 5,000 uses.
 The vault capacities vary from 4,000 to over 20,000 uses.
 Like vault toilets, Flush-Vault™ restrooms are built over coated and sealed precast concrete vaults that contain the sewage until it can be pumped and hauled away.

 Since these restrooms are not limited by the “Sweet Smelling Toilet” design principles that normal vault restrooms must adhere to, a cabin can be equipped with more than one commode.
 A Flush-Vault™ can have any number of toilet stalls with no odor problems.

 Where potable water is not available, flush water is processed through a high-efficiency filter and can come from irrigation, harvested rainwater, or from another non-potable water source.

 Another problem with Vault toilets is that waste disposal can be a pain.
 Have you ever seen a sign in a vault restroom that says “never throw garbage down the hole because it’s extremely difficult and expensive to remove”?
 Vault risers have large holes to throw things into.
 But a flush toilet cannot pass anything larger than 2” in diameter.
 This eliminates the garbage problem.
 The use of water for flushing also means the sewage is only 10% solid, which also makes the job of pumping the vault easier.